tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 Following RASP this is defined to be the level at which the buoyancy of a parcel of air originating at the surface would fall to zero with respect to the surrounding air in the absence of condensation.
- Clearly, this is only "correct" in the case of dry thermals / blue conditions but this is not unreasonable because we are interested primarily in what is going either below Cu cloud base or up to the top of blue thermals.
+ Clearly, this is only "correct" in the case of dry thermals / blue conditions but this is not unreasonable because we are interested primarily in what is going on either below the cumulous cloud base or up to the top of blue thermals.
 A treatment of what is going on within convective cloud is complex and of little practical use in this context except to note that "cloud suck" is a real effect and thermal updraft strength is increased in the presence of substantial convective cloud.